March 31 – April 3, 2023 | Toshi Center Hotel, Tokyo, Japan, and Online

 Held in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, this international conference encourages academics and scholars to meet and exchange ideas and views in a forum stimulating respectful dialogue.
 This event will afford an exceptional opportunity for renewing old acquaintances, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.

-In conjunction with our Global Partners, including Osaka University, the University of Tokyo and the National Archive of Computerized Data on Aging (NACDA), we look forward to extending you a warm welcome in 2018.
+In conjunction with our Global Partners, we look forward to extending you a warm welcome to Tokyo in 2023.

 Joseph Haldane, The International Academic Forum (IAFOR), Japan